AlexPoltak/vrs_cvicenie_3/README.md

 int getLaserModelType()
 ```

-  Another methods of this class:
+  Another methods of this class:<br>
 3. To return requested lidar frame in sphere, call:

     - `localfile` - lidar file in which the frame will be searched